mehak-garg25/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+When I merged test into top_ten, there were not any merge conflicts, and git gave the following message: Merge made by the 'ort' strategy.
+Upon googling, ort is a new merge operation that helps more efficiently solve conflicts.
+The top_ten branch changed because it took on the latest changes frolm test.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?